FAQ

 What can the master's final paper deal with?

-The thesis work may develop one topic addressed also during the placement, but it does not end with a simple report of the internship.
+The thesis work may develop one of the topic addressed also during the placement, but it does not end with a simple report of the internship.

 Objectives and Career Opportunities

-What is the training demand that the Master intends to satisfy?
+What training demand does the Master satisfy ?

 What are the educational objectives of the Master?